 -By Don Boys, Ph.D.

-Dr. Don Boys is a former member of the Indiana House of Representatives, author of 14 books, frequent guest on television and radio talk shows, and wrote columns for USA Today for 8 years.
-His most recent book is ISLAM: America’s Trojan Horse!
-His new eBook, The God Haters is available for $9.99 from www.thegodhaters.com.
-These columns go to over 11,000 newspapers, television, and radio stations.
-His other web sites are www.cstnews.com and www.Muslimfact.com.
-Contact Don for an interview or talk show.
+Dr. Don Boys is a former member of the Indiana House of Representatives, author of 13 books, frequent guest on television and radio talk shows, and wrote columns for USA Today for 8 years His most recent book is ISLAM: America’s Trojan Horse!
+His websites are www.cstnews.com and www.Muslimfact.com.)

 Help the Soldiers!